kora-projects/kora-docs/mkdocs/blog/en/kora-performance.md

 ---

-## Generated Wiring Turns Framework Decisions Into Ordinary Code
+## Generated Wiring Turns Framework Decisions Into Ordinary Code { #generated-wiring }

 "Generated code" can sound like a vague optimization until it is translated into execution mechanics.
 The practical benefit is that a decision made from application metadata can become a statically compiled branch, constructor call, field access, or method invocation rather than remaining an abstract description that must be interpreted later.